indeedeng/proctor/README.md

     Path to the Proctor test matrix.

-* proctor.service.config.path
+* proctor.pipet.config.path

-    Path to the service configuration.
+    Path to the Pipet configuration.

 * proctor.pipet.reload.seconds